Risk-based Security Measure Allocation Against Injection Attacks on Actuators: Problem Formulation

 \subsection{Relation between (\ref{eqq4}) and other metrics}

 In this article, for any given uncertainty $\delta \in \Omega$, we use \eqref{eqq4} to capture the amount of disruption caused by the adversary.
-However, there are other security metrics in the literature that can be related to the metric \eqref{eqq4}.
+However, other security metrics in the literature can be related to the metric \eqref{eqq4}.

 Let $\epsilon_r \gg \epsilon_a$.
 That is, the detection threshold becomes very large that the constraint on the detection output becomes inactive.
 Then \eqref{eqq4} becomes the $H_{\infty}$ metric where the attack is treated as the disturbance.
 An SDP to determine the ${H}_{\infty}$ metric can be found in \cite[(6)]{hilhorst2014extended}. {Works such as \cite{bopardikar2016h,you2015convex}} for instance, use the $H_{\infty}$ metric for measuring attack impact.